material-components/material-components-web/packages/mdc-chips/README.md

 `setStyleProperty(propertyName: string, value: string) => void` | Sets the property value of the given style property on the root element
-`hasLeadingIcon() => boolean` | Returns whether the chip has a leading icon `getRootBoundingClientRect() => ClientRect` | Returns the bounding client rect of the root element `getCheckmarkBoundingClientRect() => ClientRect | null` | Returns the bounding client rect of the checkmark element or null if it doesn't exist
+`hasLeadingIcon() => boolean` | Returns whether the chip has a leading icon `getRootBoundingClientRect() => ClientRect` | Returns the bounding client rect of the root element `getCheckmarkBoundingClientRect() => ?ClientRect` | Returns the bounding client rect of the checkmark element or null if it doesn't exist

 > \*_NOTE_: `notifyInteraction` and `notifyTrailingIconInteraction` must pass along the target chip's ID, and must be observable by the parent `mdc-chip-set` element (e.g. via DOM event bubbling).